-This event was co-sponsored by the University of Nebraska at Lincoln’s College of Arts and Sciences, the University of Nebraska Public Policy center, the University of Nebraska at Kearney Officer of the Chancellor, University of Nebraska at Kearney’s College of Education, and the University of Nebraska at Kearney’s Department of Political Science.
+This event was co-sponsored by the University of Nebraska at Lincoln’s College of Arts and Sciences, the University of Nebraska Public Policy Center, the University of Nebraska at Kearney Office of the Chancellor, University of Nebraska at Kearney’s College of Education, and the University of Nebraska at Kearney’s Department of Political Science.

-Dr. Claude Louishomme holds a Ph.D., degree in political science from the University of Missouri at St. Louis.
-He joined the Department of Political Science at UNK in January 2001 after eleven years of public service.
-From 1983 through 1991 he worked as a project manager and senior planner with St. Louis Development Corporation.
-In this capacity he wrote blighting studies, redevelopment plans, and grant applications, and worked with developers, businesses and elected officials as part of the effort to retain and attract businesses to the city of St. Louis.
-Dr. Louishomme served as Director of Real Estate and Community Development at the St. Louis County Economic Council from 1993 through 1996.
-In this position, he assisted older, inner-suburban communities initiate assessments of their inventories of commercial and industrial properties, establish relationships with developers and private employers, and facilitated the development of new working arrangements between local, county, state and federal officials.
+Dr. Claude Louishomme holds a Ph.D. degree in political science from the University of Missouri at St. Louis.
+He joined the Department of Political Science at UNK in January 2001 after 11 years of public service.
+From 1983 through 1991, he worked as a project manager and senior planner with St. Louis Development Corporation.
+In this capacity, he wrote blighting studies, redevelopment plans, and grant applications, and worked with developers, businesses, and elected officials as part of the effort to retain and attract businesses to the city of St. Louis.
+Dr. Louishomme served as director of Real Estate and Community Development at the St. Louis County Economic Council from 1993 through 1996.
+In this position, he assisted older, inner-suburban communities to initiate assessments of their inventories of commercial and industrial properties; establish relationships with developers and private employers; and facilitated the development of new working arrangements between the local, county, state, and federal officials.
 In addition, Dr. Louishomme wrote two grant applications that were funded by the Economic Development Administration.
 The more than $6 million provided by these grants were used for property acquisition and construction of two business incubators in the communities of Lemay and Chesterfield.

 Dr. Anderson has received many honors in recent years, both from within and outside his profession.
 In 1999, he received the Distinguished Service Award given by the Nebraska Council of School Administrators and was voted the Nebraska State Superintendent of the Year by his fellow superintendents.
 He also received the MAX Award for Community Service from the Hastings Area Chamber of Commerce.
 He also received the prestigious David Hutcheson Award for Distinguished Service to Nebraska Education awarded by the University of Nebraska-Lincoln.